 Currently, the world’s most valuable and most popular cryptocurrency is bitcoin.
-After this, if we talk about the second favourite cryptocurrency is Ethereum.
-And other top 10 digital currencies are Polkadot, Tether, Litecoin, Dogecoin and others.
+After this, if we talk about the second favorite cryptocurrency Ethereum.
+And other top 10 digital currencies are Polkadot, Tether, Litecoin, Dogecoin, and others.
 Initially, Bitcoin dominated the crypto market, but with the growth of this market, thousands of digital currencies came into play.
 Today the scope of crypto has spread to almost all countries.

 How Cryptocurrency is operated?

 Cryptocurrency is a type of digital cash system, which is linked to a personal computer chain and is built on computer algorithms.
 There is no command of any country or government on this.
 Because of its popularity, many countries have legalized it.
 Trials have also begun in El Salvador to build a digital currency-focused bitcoin city.

 The technique used to transact cryptocurrencies is called a blockchain.
 These digital currencies are encrypted.
 It is managed through a computer network.
 In this, every transaction is confirmed by a digital signature.
 Its record is maintained with the help of cryptography.
 All this work is done through a computer network.
 When any trade takes place in cryptocurrency, its data is recorded in the blockchain.